grouparoo/grouparoo/core/documents/deployment/heroku.md

 ## Getting Started

-1. Create a new git project
+1. Create a new git repository
    - Do not include an environment file, `.env`.
 Your environment variables will be manged by Heroku
    - Include a `package.json` file which contains your dependencies and commands per the [main Grouparoo Readme](https://github.com/grouparoo/grouparoo/blob/master/README.md)
    - Include a `Procfile` which is similar the to the below.
 Heroku uses `Procfile`s to define the multiple processes which run for the same application.
 In the `Procfile` we use Environment variables to differentiate between our web and worker processes. we also skip using `npm` as our process runner, and call the grouparoo start command directly.